Cat Skiing BC Canada Reviews

 Cat-skiing was pioneered in the Kootenay Rockies over 25 years ago, and British Columbia Canada continues to be the home of cat skiing.

-The British Columbia Interior is infamous for cat skiing within mountain ranges such as the Rockies, Monashees, Selkirks, Purcells and Valhallas.
+The British Columbia Interior is renowned for cat skiing within mountain ranges such as the Rockies, Monashees, Selkirks, Purcells and Valhallas.
 The cat skiing areas in these mountains are renowned for receiving large quantities of light dry powder with phenomenal annual snowfalls of 12-18 metres.
 Pack your snorkel!

 Due to the legendary snowfall, the area in the south-east corner of British Columbia has been called the Powder Triangle.
 There’s a bit of debate as to how far the triangle extends, but it includes the areas near Nelson, Rossland, Fernie, Meadow Creek, Revelstoke and Golden.